 This is a known issue with the backups that contain partitions like System Reserved, Boot and any other volumes without an assigned letter to it (unlike C: partitions and others)

-The issue has been fixed in Acronis Backup Advanced 12.5 and Acronis Backup Cloud 7.7 update 1.
+The issue has been fixed in Acronis Cyber Backup Advanced 12.5 and Acronis Cyber Protect Cloud 7.7 update 1.

 As workaround, mount the volume using Acronis command-line utility:

 - Open elevated Command Prompt: Start -> in Search, type cmd -> right-click cmd.exe and select Run as Administrator.
 Administrative Command Prompt opens.

 - Optional: using the cd command, navigate to the directory where the backup is located.
 This step is not required, but helps to select the TIB file by using TAB instead of typing it.

 acrocmd list backups --output=raw --loc=<location of the backup> --arc=<name of the TIB file, select it by using TAB, erase the .TIB extention as on screenshot>

 the --output=raw parameter will give you a convenient looking table of contents of the TIB archive - the slices that you wish to recover